 Continued and unhindered data flows are vitally important to both the UK and EU economies.
-Currently, the GDPR sets the framework to allow free transfers of personal data by providing safeguards to ensure EU residents have control over their own data.
+Currently, the GDPR sets the framework to allow free transfers of Information which relates to an identified or identifiable natural person. by providing When transferring personal data to a third country, organisations must put in place appropriate safeguards to ensure the protection of personal data.
+Organisations should ensure that data subjects' rights will be respected and that the data subject has access to redress if they don't, and that the GDPR principles will be adhered to whilst the personal data is in the... to ensure EU residents have control over their own data.
 It also provides transparency as to how it is used and protection from misappropriation and misuse.

 Whilst the UK remains in the EU, cross border transfers of personal data do not require any additional or specific authorisations – Brexit could change all this…